cwbads22/sketchndraw/README.md

 # sketchndraw
-The Odin Project - Sketchboard
+The Odin Project - Sketchboard / Etch-a-Sketch

 Almost finishing the Fundamentals Of Web Development in The Odin Project.